adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 -   archivability
 -   authentification
 -   authorization - access to only certain functions of the system
--   legal - data protection, gdpr, audis
+-   legal - data protection, gdpr, audit
 -   privacy - hide transactions from people developing/debugging the
     system
 -   security - encryption